 It’s one of the major topics of conversation around dinner tables: Hong Kong pollution.
 With clear days becoming few and far between, we try to find out what environmental protection can be done to clear the air in the age of global warming.

-Over Chinese New Year we were blessed with some of the best weather many can remember in Hong Kong: clear blue skies, fresh breezes, low humidity and what seemed like a low air pollution index, making it the perfect time to indulge in outdoor activities.
-Most thanked the extended CNY holidays of the 70,000 factories over the border for this unusual boon to environmental protection and welcome break in our normally overcast skies.
+Sometimes, we are blessed with some of the best weather in Hong Kong: clear blue skies, fresh breezes, low humidity and what seems like a low air pollution index, making it the perfect time to indulge in outdoor activities.
+Often, this happens over CNY and many people thank the extended CNY holidays of the 70,000 factories over the border.

 But should we be so quick to blame at our industrious neighbours?
-Or should we also look closer to home for the source of Hong Kong pollution: endless grey, smog-covered skies that are, on average, three times more polluted than those of London, Los Angeles and New York?
+Or should we also look closer to home for the source of Hong Kong pollution?
+What causes the endless grey, smog-covered skies that are, on average, three times more polluted than those of London, Los Angeles and New York?

 According to the Clean Air Network (a local NGO formed in 2009 with the purpose of urging the government to take appropriate steps to tackle the pollution problem), 53 percent of Hong Kong pollution comes from local sources – power stations, idling engines and marine emissions.
 Hong Kong has only five percent of the land of the Pearl River Delta, but we create 20 percent of its pollution.